BojanJurca/Esp32_oscilloscope/README.md

 ## Setup instructions

-1. Copy all files in this package into Esp32_oscilloscope directory.
+1. Copy all files in this package to Esp32_oscilloscope directory.
 2. Open Esp32_oscilloscope.ino with Arduino IDE.
 3. Find and change YOUR-STA-SSID to your WiFi SSID and YOUR-STA-PASSWORD to your WiFi password.
 4. Oscilloscope uses FAT file system so select one of FATFS partition schemas (Tools | Partition scheme | ...)
 5. Compile sketch and run it on your ESP32 for the first time.
 Doing this, ESP32 flash memory will be formatted with FAT file system.
-WARNING: every information you have stored into ESP32’s flash memory will be lost.
+WARNING: every information you have stored into ESP32â€™s flash memory will be lost.
 6. FTP to your ESP32 (By using ftp command line utility or Windows explorer.
 User name and password are not required) and upload the following files into /var/www/html directory:

    - android-192-osc.png,